Home

 I would advise at least talking with a probate attorney before beginning to probate an estate.
 Yes, you technically could do it all yourself.
 And, in fact, you might decide to do that.
 But, at least talk with a probate professional first – at least to see if there are any issues you should know about (that you don’t already).

 A small consultation fee is a small price to pay for the peace of mind you will receive.
-And, it could save you a lot more than piece of mind.
+And, it could save you a lot more than peace of mind.
+Here's more about probate attorney fees.

 The best way to find a good probate attorney is to talk to friends or associates who have used one or know of one and get a referral to a local probate attorney.
 But, if that doesn’t work, be sure to check out Legal Match.
 Here’s the link to them:

 Here are links to information about specific State Probate Attorneys: